Contact Us 1-800-596-4880

 • Proxy Protocol IP address

-Since the source of the request is based on the IP address, if an an attacker spoofs the source IP address, the DoS Policy cannot prevent the attack.
+Since the source of the request is based on the IP address, if an attacker spoofs the source IP address, the DoS Policy cannot prevent the attack.

 Prerequisites